Bobbyblues123/FocusExtention/README.md

 ### 2. Start Your Local AI Server

-Load Server using render or other servers
+Load Server using render or other servers and change the fetch call in content.js to the link which you are using in the for the server.
+To use, go to a website with the chrome extention added and then click on the extention to see the status of the website and if it is distracting, wait 5 minutes for a close tab option.

 ## Focus Tracker in use